This Day In Hockey History-June 23, 1973-Gordie Howe-Nobody Teaches You How to Retire

 That was all, except that for the stricken parents, Gordie Howe’s visit seemed briefly to ease the tragedy of their son’s terminal illness.

-Colleen and Gordie Howe met at the Lucky bowling alley on Grand River 23 years ago, and they have rarely been separated since, except during training camps and hockey trips.
+Colleen and Gordie Howe met at the Lucky Strike bowling alley on Grand River 23 years ago, and they have rarely been separated since, except during training camps and hockey trips.

 Colleen didn’t know what a hockey player was when she met Gordie, but she knows now: “When you play hockey for 25 years and you’re consistently ca top of the heap, that doesn’t just happen,” she says of her husband.